 Suppose the raw data of one of your logs is:

 10.135.46.111 - - [22/Jan/2019:19:19:30 +0800] "GET /my/course/1 HTTP/1.1" 127.0.0.1 200 782 9703 "http://127.0.0.1/course/explore?filter%5Btype%5D=all&filter%5Bprice%5D=all&filter%5BcurrentLevelId%5D=all&orderBy=studentNum" "Mozilla/5.0 (Windows NT 10.0; WOW64; rv:64.0) Gecko/20100101 Firefox/64.0" 0.354 0.354

-() capturing group.
-You can define the key name for each group as follows:
+() capturing groups.
+You can specify the key name of each group as shown below:

 body_bytes_sent: 9703 http_host: 127.0.0.1 http_protocol: HTTP/1.1 http_referer: http://127.0.0.1/course/explore?filter%5Btype%5D=all&filter%5Bprice%5D=all&filter%5BcurrentLevelId%5D=all&orderBy=studentNum http_user_agent: Mozilla/5.0 (Windows NT 10.0; WOW64; rv:64.0) Gecko/20100101 Firefox/64.0 remote_addr: 10.135.46.111 request_length: 782 request_method: GET request_time: 0.354 request_url: /my/course/1 status: 200 time_local: [22/Jan/2019:19:19:30 +0800] upstream_response_time: 0.354

-Log in to CLS Console and choose Logset Management in the left sidebar.
+Log in to the CLS Console, and click Logset in the left sidebar.